SondreUM/UiTHack25/crypto/Curvy_Fascination/writeup/README.md

 There exists multiple ways to attack elliptic curves.
 The one intended for this challenge is the Pohlig-Hellman attack.
 The way to confirm that this attack is viable is to check the size of the prime factors of E.
-If they are relatively small then the Pohlig-Hellman attack is viable.
+If most of them are relatively small then the Pohlig-Hellman attack is viable.

 ```sage
 43 * 2477 * 15559 * 251918963 * 583103869 * 584585929 * 19429296133822807718719